 Once you’ve studied enough, go visit or call your local DMV to set up an appointment.
 We recommend making an appointment to take your CDL written tests because you gain priority over walk-in applicants.

 After earning your commercial learner’s permit, you must hold their CLP for 14 days before taking the next test.
-That next step to becoming a truck driver is to pass the CDL road and skills test.
+That next step to become a truck driver is to pass the CDL road and skills test.